srijal30/terminal-file-server/DEVLOG.md

 # DEVLOG

 ## 01/09
-- created bases for all files
+- created skeletons for server and client
-- worked on server socket code
+- created helpers and started networking code for both client and server